-I joined hiking book author Scott Turner (Afoot and Afield in San Diego County coauthor; Hike The Parks Mountaineers Books: https://www.mountaineers.org/members/scott-turner-1) and John Graham (all around good guy) to explore the Pyramid Peak, Rosa Point, and Mile High Mountain area.
+I joined hiking book author Scott Turner (coauthor of Afoot and Afield in San Diego County and author of Hike The Parks Mountaineers Books: https://www.mountaineers.org/members/scott-turner-1) and John Graham (all around good guy) to explore the Pyramid Peak, Rosa Point, and Mile High Mountain area.
 Always great to team up with these guys and I'd never been to this area.
 We pretty much stuck to our intended route, though we cut off the NW out and back to the actual high point of Mile High Mountain for lack of time.
 Sometimes it's good to leave a little unfinished business and avoid descending ridges in the dark. :)

 Heading up Palo Verde wash.

 Climbing toward Pyramid.

 Coolidge from Pyramid.
 The bench mark and peak itself lie in Imperial County on the Torres Martinez Reservation (http://www.torresmartinez.org/) while the western 1/3 of the mountain is in ABDSP in San Diego Co.